-The concept of a companion robot involves the robot's ability to carry out a range of activities that humans do on a daily basis.
+The concept of a companion robot involves the robot's ability to conduct a range of activities that humans do daily.
 It is therefore required for the companion robot to move safely in the diverse environment surrounding it (both domestic and external urban environments).
 The limitations on the use of a companion robot should not include the place of residence or the location of the target which could be, for example, a shop situated a few streets away.
-It is, therefore necessary to use another solution allowing the companion robot to be located, in addition to the satellite navigation system [11].
+Therefore, it is necessary to use another solution allowing the companion robot to be located, in addition to the satellite navigation system [11].
 The benefit of using two navigation systems will be an increased operating range.
 However, the issue arises of determining the probability of a companion robot being on standby in the context of reliability and operational analysis of the double navigation system [12].

-When carrying out an analysis of the functioning of a companion robot equipped with two navigation systems, it is possible to illustrate the relationships taking place in reliability and operational terms, as shown in Fig. 4.
+When analysing the functioning of a companion robot equipped with two navigation systems, it is possible to illustrate the relationships taking place in reliability and operational terms, as shown in Fig. 4.